Magisk-Modules-Repo/submission/README.md

 You might want to [follow me on Twitter](https://twitter.com/topjohnwu) for real-time announcements about the status of the MagiskBot server, emergency issues, new rules or features etc.

 ## Announcements
+- **2018.10.16**: All DNS related modules are restored back to Magisk-Modules-Repo.
 - **2018.10.14**: Existing modules that are considered "inappropriate" by the moderation team are removed from Magisk-Modules-Repo (full list [here](https://pastebin.com/zS5kSPNy)).
 In case of developers that have no backup of their own modules, all removed modules are moved to [Magisk-Modules-Grave](https://github.com/Magisk-Modules-Grave) instead of being deleted.
 [Magisk-Modules-Grave](https://github.com/Magisk-Modules-Grave) is scheduled to be removed on **November 1st, 2018**; you have more than half a month before the module is actually removed from GitHub.

 ## Prerequisite